Father Wound and Family Constellations

 attraction to emotionally unavailable or controlling partners

-The nervous system often continues responding to early relational experiences long after childhood ends.
+The nervous system may continue reacting to early experiences of fear, distance, or unpredictability long after childhood has ended.

 Ancestral Protection and Strength

-When fathers or healthy protection are unavailable, people often instinctively reach toward a deeper ancestral source of protection and strength.
+When fathers or healthy protection are unavailable, people may instinctively reach toward a deeper ancestral source of strength and support.

-Family Constellations sometimes recognizes this as an ancestral energy connected to:
+Family Constellations sometimes recognizes this as an ancestral presence associated with:

 safety